ngkennise/ngkennise/README.md

 - 👋 Hi, my name is Kennise!
 - 👀 I’m interested in software engineering and robotics.
-- 👩🏻‍💻 Currently attempting to create an application aim at helping individuals in keeping a positive spirits and motivating them daily.
+- 👩🏻‍💻 Currently attempting to create an application aim at helping individuals in keeping a positive spirit and motivating one daily.
 - 🌱 I’m currently learning JavaScript, React, Node.js and Redux.
 - 🙋🏻‍♀️ When I'm not coding, I like to spend my time with people, listen to true crime podcasts, and watch horror movies even though they scare me.
 - 💞️ I’m looking to collaborate on open sources project or non-profit projects.